Skip to Content

 November 21st, 2025

-Adams County Sheriff badge and "NEWS RELEASE" text on blue background
+Adams County Sheriff badge above the text "NEWS RELEASE" on blue background

 A traffic stop led to an arrest after two pursuits where the suspect fired his weapon multiple times, struck a deputy with his vehicle and crashed into a patrol vehicle